 - Presence of thoracic spine subluxations

 - Improper workstation setup

 - Prolonged use of non-ergonomically designed equipment

 - Poor diet and nutritional practices

 Pain may also be caused by a condition called Thoracic Outlet Syndrome.

 Thoracic Outlet Syndrome

 Thoracic Outlet Syndrome (TOS) is a pain syndrome that often affects the upper limbs.
-There is usually sharp, burning or stabbing pain in side of the neck, the chest area below the collarbone, the upper back, or in the shoulder blade region.
-Oftentimes people will also experience a loss of sensation or numbness and tingling in the arms, and hands.
+There is usually a sharp, burning, or stabbing pain in side of the neck, the chest area below the collarbone, the upper back, or in the shoulder blade region.
+Oftentimes, people will also experience a loss of sensation or numbness and tingling in the arms and hands.
 There can also be accompanied muscle weakness in the arm and hands.
 Some people who are more prone to developing TOS are people who have bad posture at a computer for extended period of time, athletes who frequently raise their arms above their heads, and those suffering neck injuries in auto accidents.

 Types of Thoracic Outlet Syndrome